- Annapurna Base Camp Trek

 Safety is of the utmost importance to us.
 That is why this is an area in which we simply do not compromise when it comes to keeping the cost of our hikes and trekkings low.
 Our trekking guides have been selected on the basis of their technical competence, proven safety performance, impeccable judgment, friendly attitude and ability to provide useful and expert instructions.
 They are also very professional and well trained in first aid and personal protection equipment.
-First aid kits are available on all guided treks and hikes to Everest Base Camp.
+First aid kits are available on all Everest View Treks.

-When you are planning to go trekking or hiking to Everest Base camp, you are likely to stay in a hotel in Kathmandu and you would be spending the nights in teahouses along the trek.
+When you are planning to go do the Everest View Trek, you are likely to stay in a hotel in Kathmandu and you would be spending the nights in teahouses along the trek.
 Regardless of where you stay in Nepal, do not expect a luxury show.
 Accommodation is relatively basic but is perfect for those who are resting their legs from hiking and trekking.
 Down below you can read more about staying in teahouses.

 Tea houses are small hotels known as Bhatti.
 Them being small hotels, you can expect a certain level of comfort.
 Yes, you can, but just know that comfort is a relative concept.
 They are comfortable to the extent that you have a place to sleep and that you can enjoy home-cooked meals.
 That’s right, tea houses are run by local families who have opened their houses to trekkers passing by.